ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 The complicated part is ``determining_exclusions_and_removing_records`` and its ``clones`` key:

-As described in the link above, the steps "determining exclusions and removing records" identify and remove records that can be excluded from this linking pass to save computational time, generally, because they have already been assigned to clusters.
+As described in the link above, the steps "determining exclusions and removing records" identify and remove records that can be excluded from this linking pass to save computational time, generally because they have already been assigned to clusters.

 The schema can define :ref:`cloneable sections <cloneable_sections>`, which allow a pipeline to create